jozefg/blog/posts/2015-04-24-sml-for-haskellers.md

 ## What Is SML Missing

-Aside from the obvious things, like SML being strict so it's missing pervasive lazy evaluation, the biggest gap I stumble across in SML is the lack of higher kinded polymorphism,
+Aside from the obvious things, like SML being strict so it's missing pervasive lazy evaluation, SML is missing some things from Haskell.

+the biggest gap I stumble across in SML is the lack of higher kinded
+polymorphism:

     data Fix f = Fix (f (Fix f))
-    datatype 'f fix = Fix of ('f fix) 'f
+    datatype 'f fix = Fix of ('f fix) 'f (* Urk, syntax error *)

 Even applying a type variable is a syntax error!
-As this might suggest to you, SML's type system is much simpler than Haskell.
+As this might suggest to you, SML's type system is much simpler than what we have in Haskell.
 It doesn't have a notion of type families, GADTs, fancy kinds, data type promotion, etc, etc. SML is really limited to the areas of the Haskell type system you'd be accustomed to after reading Learn You A Haskell!
 Just algebraic data types, functions, and polymorphism.

 Aside from this, SML doesn't have guards, nor a lot of syntactic sugar that Haskell has.
 A nice exception to this is lambda cases, which is written